 Analyzing Fiserv's Unusual Options Activity

-On Friday, shares of Fiserv (NASDAQ:FISV) saw unusual options activity.
-After the option alert, the stock price moved up to $111.48.
+Shares of Fiserv (NASDAQ:FISV) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $106.91.

 - Option Type: SWEEP